developersu/ns-usbloader/README.md

 Double-click on downloaded .jar file.
 Follow instructions.
 Or see 'Linux' section.

 Set 'Security & Privacy' settings if needed.

+*Please note: JDK 11 is recommended for using on MacOS.
+There are few really weird issues already reported from JDK 14 users on Mac.*

 ##### Windows: